Unpacking the Household: Informal Property Rights Around the Hearth, 116 YALE L.J. 226 (2006)

 Date of Authorship for this Version

 Ellickson, Robert C., "Unpacking the Household: Informal Property Rights Around the Hearth" (2006).
 Faculty Scholarship Series.
-Paper 402.
+402.